Validate an idea. Check if there’s a market for it. Ship and listen to users. Iterate. Ship again. Listen to what they say. Iterate.

 Product Discovery techniques

-Over the years, many Product Discovery techniques have been proposed.
-Some gained little popularity, others became omnipresent on product discovery sessions.
+Over the years, many Product Discovery techniques, which can be used with different discovery tools, have been proposed.
+Some gained little popularity, others became omnipresent in product discovery sessions.
 The most common methods you’ll encounter are:

 - Design Thinking